Wrangling Datasets SOP

 Warning: Wranglers should be aware of when prod releases are occurring and not upload/submit until after the release to that environment is completed.
 Releases do not currently follow a set schedule so stay tuned to updates posted in the #hca slack channel in the AIT workspace.
 See the Ingest release SOP for more details.

-Additionally, move all the corresponding documents to the finished_projects in hca-wrangling repo and to Google Drive/Brokering/PROJECTS-FINISHED
+Additionally, move all the corresponding documents to Google Drive/Brokering/PROJECTS-FINISHED

 Brokering to SCEA